nick-denry/yii2-round-switch-column/docs/overriding.md

 By default switch styles includes `left` and `right` css classes.

-You could override RoundSwitchColumn view to add this.
+You could override RoundSwitchColumn view to change it.

-In your app config
+In your app config:

 ```php
 'view' => [